microapidev/comment-microapi/README.md

 - Always lint your code using `npm run lint:fix` to catch and fix any sysntax errors, format your code with our code style choice, `prettier`.
 Do this also before pushing your commits to a new or an existing PR.
 If your code fails linting, it will not be accepted.

+- Ensure you rebase/sync your local repo with the latest updates from the original repo to prevent merge conflicts.
+Your PR will not be attended to until you have resolved all merge conflicts

 - When making a pull request, make use of the PR template and edit the placeholders with relevant information.
 PR descriptions must include reference to the issue being fixed using: fixes/resolves #issue_number e.g `fixes #12` or `resolves #25` linking to the original issue number.

+### Futher details

 Ensure that you lint and test your code before submitting a pull request (PR).
 For more information on the contributing guidelines and tips on certain implementation details, please see the [contributing documentation](https://github.com/microapi/comment-microapi/tree/master/CONTRIBUTING.md).